dstl/Stone-Soup/docs/source/design.rst

 how :class:`~.Detection` data can be read directly from a :class:`~.DetectionReader`, or maybe via a :class:`~.DetectionSimulator` which uses :class:`~.GroundTruthPath` data.
 This could also include reading data direct from a sensor.
-Outputs can also be passed into :class:`~.MetricGenerator`, or writen to file or database for later analysis.
+Outputs can also be passed into :class:`~.MetricGenerator`, or written to file or database for later analysis.
 Note that all these components are optional.

 Algorithm Components
 ^^^^^^^^^^^^^^^^^^^^